Picture at SCA Seattle 2018 - Cafe Femenino Foundation with Isabel, Victor & Claudia from Peru.

 Peru’s Cafe Femenino women’s groups meet once a year to create a work plan that addresses their needs and objectives.
-From that annual meeting, the following initiatives became the focus of the projects that were requested by the women for 2013:
+From that annual meeting, the following initiatives became the focus of the projects that were requested by the women:

 1) Food Security – Food storage, quinoa, and school community gardens

 2) Gender Equity and Women’s Empowerment – Safe spaces and leadership workshops